The Coal House

 Time needed: 5-10 minutes

 Website: Wikipedia page (unofficial)

-Coal happens to be a highly-flammable substance.
+Coal happens to be a flammable substance.
 What on earth would possess someone to make an entire house out of coal?

 I’m not sure, but the Coal House in Williamson, West Virginia, just across the Kentucky border, claims to be the only building made entirely of coal (there are a couple of other imposters, apparently.)
 It’s not even a “house,” in the sense that no one lives there.
 It serves as the home of the Tug Valley Chamber of Commerce and the Williamson Convention and Visitors Bureau.

 The building was constructed in 1933 out of 65 tons of coal and features a large arched doorway.
-It’s on the National Register of Historic Places and is one of the quirkier attractions in this part of the country.
+It’s listed on the National Register of Historic Places and is one of the quirkier attractions in this part of the country.

-Here’s a big surprise – the structure caught fire and was severely damaged in 2010.
+Here’s a big surprise – the Coal House caught fire and was severely damaged on Columbus Day 2010.
 You can’t escape the irony – it’s sort of like building a house out of paper and being mad when it blows away, no?

-Don’t fret – the county spent $200k to restore the house, so it’s still going strong.
+Don’t fret – the county spent $200k to restore the structure, so it’s still going strong.